Does your company have an IT department? Does this type of organisational structure look familiar?

 Digital transformation is too often defined as a one-off process, but should be thought of as a continual work in progress.
 Where it can go wrong is when the CDIO is dragged into commodity IT work at the expense of innovation, or where the Exec Committee don't truly appreciate that transformation is far-reaching, whole company change.

 Traditional organisations can only deliver their customer-centricity, agility and culture of continuous experimentation when they are competently and inspirationally led, having developed or acquired specific digital competencies, and when staff embrace new working methods.
 Analogue-native companies should aim to develop new leadership roles focused on the transformation of traditional operations using digital processes.
 New leadership should aim to generate new business opportunities, revenue streams and customer services from the adoption of digital technologies.

 - the power and availability of technology,

 - the rise of mobile and cloud computing, artificial intelligence and 5G

 - customers’ raised expectations and the need to see value, and a

 - shift to more agile ways of working

 ... demand that we rethink how technology serves the organisation.

 Digital transformation may be defined as the integration of digital technology into all areas of a business, resulting in fundamental changes to how the business operates and how it delivers value to customers.
 Leaders must reimagine and reinvent the business itself.
-In How to turn your company Digital we explore what questions an organisation should ask itself so that it can operate, adapt and thrive in a rapidly evolving financial, political and social world.
-Covid-19 has moved the dial from a Digital First strategy to one of Digital Only.
+In How to turn your company Digital find out what questions an organisation should ask itself so that it can operate, adapt and thrive in a rapidly evolving financial, political and social world.
+Covid-19 moved the dial from a Digital First strategy to one of Digital Only.
 Where is your company on its digital journey?